XiandaGuo/GREW-Benchmark/README.md

 ```
 **!!!
 ATTENTION !!!
 ATTENTION !!!
 ATTENTION !!!**

-The Silhouettes and Gait Energy Images (GEIs) has been resized to 64*64.
-And 2D and 3D poses are obtained from the original image without changing the shape.
+The Silhouettes and Gait Energy Images (GEIs) have been resized to 64*64.
+2D and 3D poses are obtained from the original image without changing the shape.

 The header of *_2d_pose.txt is as follows:
 ```